anjapatel/blog/posts/acatenago.md

 Fuego belches thunderclouds of black smoke, now front and center in our vision from our perch on Acatenago’s summit.
 The sun to the left continues to rise, revealing a soft, blue-green world of gently sloping peaks and valleys.
 Everyone’s face is wet, a mix of precipitation and maybe sweat and likely snot and also probably tears.

 I am in awe of the great force of nature in front of me.
-But maybe more so, I am in awe of the resilience of my body and am grateful for it in a new way.
+But maybe more so, I have a newfound appreciation for resilience.
 Already I grow curious about where else I can go, what else I can see that I previously thought beyond my limits.

 The road has finally leveled out.
 This is the reward.